sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

 1. Login to Fire Insights Application and enable configuration for generating tokens.

-Once Login to Fire Insights Application as Administrator user, go to Configurations and enable below parameters
+Once Login to Fire Insights Application as Administrator user, go to Configurations page and enable below parameters

 ::